Skip to main content

 #

-This guide is based on official Handbook:AMD64 and simplified the process, marking optional steps, to let more people try easily.
+This guide is based on official Handbook and simplifies the process, marking optional steps so more users can try it easily.

 Related